MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Experimental Setup

 \subsection{Evaluation Metrics}

 \paragraph{Accuracy.} We report accuracy as the primary metric for MCQ evaluation.
 A prediction is considered correct if the model’s output matches one of the provided options.
-For numerical responses, equivalence is accepted if the predicted value matches the ground truth within the tolerance of the answer choices. \paragraph{LLM-as-a-Judge.} For the more nuanced free-form tasks, answers are rigorously validated for numerical, expression, and conclusive equivalence, as well as for accurate perturbation identification against ground-truth values or statements.
+For numerical responses, equivalence is accepted if the predicted value matches the ground truth within the tolerance of the answer choices.

+\paragraph{LLM-as-a-Judge.} For the more nuanced free-form tasks, answers are rigorously validated for numerical, expression, and conclusive equivalence, as well as for accurate perturbation identification against ground-truth values or statements.
 These validations are conducted by an \textbf{LLM-as-a-Judge} using \texttt{Gemini 2.0 Flash-Lite} (see Appendix \ref{appendix:prompts}).
 We utilized the judge to rigorously ensure the quality of both perturbation reasoning and translation generation.
 The entire judgment process can be formally represented using the mathematical notation \ref{eq:judge_metric} provided below:

 Here, the judge function, $J$, takes LLM's answer ($A_{\text{llm}}$) and the actual ground truth ($A_{\text{gt}}$) as input.
 It employs a valuation function, \(v\), to convert them to their true mathematical values, expressions, statements, or references.
 It then estimates whether the distance between them, calculated using the norm \(\left\| \cdot \right\|\), falls within a predefined tolerance, \(\epsilon\).
 The function returns a tuple containing thorough reasoning for the decision (\(R\)) and a binary score (\texttt{1} for correct, \texttt{0} for incorrect).
 Any cases that cannot be resolved are conservatively categorized as incorrect.
-We manually inspected 20\% of the data for reliability and found all correct.
-Performance for tasks involving LLMs is evaluated using the \texttt{Pass@3} metric, which represents success as achieving a solution in at least one of three independent attempts.
+We validate the reliability of our LLM-as-a-Judge framework through SME evaluation.
+The framework demonstrates high consistency with human judgment, achieving agreement scores ranging from 91.39\% to 94.8\%.
+Furthermore, the model exhibits strong qualitative alignment with domain expert reasoning across multilingual mathematical tasks.
+Table \ref{tab:scoring_rubric} outlines the scoring rubric used in this evaluation, and Appendix \ref{appendix:scoring_rubric} provides additional details.
+Performance for tasks involving LLMs is evaluated using the \texttt{Pass@3} metric, which measures whether a problem is solved in at least one of three independent attempts.